CureVac: Reports of Trump administration overtures

 On 11 March 2020, it was reported that CureVac AG's CEO Daniel Menichella was no longer the company's CEO, having been replaced by the company founder Ingmar Hoerr.
 Menichella was reported to have met U.S. President Donald Trump on 2 March.
 According to Welt am Sonntag, quoting an anonymous German government source, Trump had attempted to persuade CureVac to relocate to the United States, a proposal vigorously rejected by German officials.
 On 16 March, CureVac issued a statement on Twitter, stating "To make it clear again on coronavirus: CureVac has not received from the US government or related entities an offer before, during and since the Task Force meeting in the White House on March 2.
 CureVac rejects all allegations from press."

 Acquisition

 In June 2025, BioNTech announced its intention to buy CureVac in an all-stock deal valued at US$1.25 billion.
+On December 18, it was announced that the transaction had been completed after 86.75% of Curevac's shares had been traded.